 The royalty rate is the price a licensing partner is willing to pay for your intellectual property rights.
-Structuring how it’s calculated is just as important as determining the royalty rate amount.
+Calculating it is just as important as determining the royalty rate amount.
 The more critical or significant your IP is to revenue and profitability, the higher the royalty rate.
 But that’s not the only determining factor.
-Many things affect royalty rates including:
+Many things affect royalty rates, including:

 - The cost of using similar IP’s